-4.2.8Action Plan for The Garcia River Watershed Sediment TMDL
+6.3.3 Action Plan for The Garcia River Watershed Sediment TMDL

 Note: The “Action Plan for the Garcia River Watershed Sediment TMDL” was approved by the North Coast Regional Water Quality Control Board, the State Water Resources Control Board, and the Office of Administrative Law under the more lengthy title of the “Garcia River Watershed Water Quality Attainment Action Plan for Sediment.”

 The Garcia River Watershed comprises approximately 73,223 acres in southwestern Mendocino County and discharges to the Pacific Ocean.
 In 1996, the State of California identified the Garcia River as a high-priority waterbody according to the requirements in Section 303(d) of the federal Clean Water Act (CWA).
 Section 303(d)(1)(A) of the CWA requires that states list those waters within its boundaries for which existing management practices are not sufficient to achieve water quality standards.
 The Garcia River was identified as a high-priority waterbody due to excessive sedimentation.
-Accelerated erosion from land use practices and other causes was identified as affecting the migration, spawning, reproduction, and early development of cold-water fish such as coho salmon and steelhead trout.
+Accelerated erosion from land use practices and other causes was identified as affecting the migration, spawning, reproduction, and early development of cold water fish such as coho salmon and steelhead trout.
 When the Garcia River was designated a high-priority waterbody under the requirements of the CWA, the development of a Total Maximum Daily Load (TMDL) for the river became necessary.

 As a result of the designation of the Garcia River as a high-priority waterbody under the guidelines of the CWA, landowners, land managers, resource protection agencies, and interested members of the public provided input in the preparation of the Garcia River Watershed Water Quality Attainment Strategy for Sediment (1997) (Strategy).
 The Strategy has been revised and renamed to reflect its role as a supporting document to a Basin Plan amendment and is now known as the Reference Document for the Garcia River Watershed Water Quality Attainment Action Plan for Sediment (Reference Document).
 The Reference Document and the Strategy are staff-level tools for landowners; land managers; interested public; and state, local and federal resource protection agency personnel to use as an aid for developing and implementing plans to reduce sediment delivery to the Garcia River and its tributaries.
 It also is useful for providing additional detail about the concepts that follow.
 It is a planning document that should be revised or updated over time as factors affecting sediment conditions are better understood.
-The following Action Plan describes the approach of the Regional Water Board to achieve sedimentation reduction and attain beneficial uses in the Garcia River Watershed and serves as a phased TMDL, implementation plan, and monitoring plan for the Garcia River Watershed.
-As a phased TMDL, it will be updated and revised, through Basin Plan amendments, based on new information gathered by Regional Water Board staff and/or submitted by landowners, other agencies, academic institutions and the public that provides an improved assessment of conditions in the Garcia River Watershed.
+The following Action Plan describes the approach of the North Coast Water Board to achieve sedimentation reduction and attain beneficial uses in the Garcia River Watershed and serves as a phased TMDL, implementation plan, and monitoring plan for the Garcia River Watershed.
+As a phased TMDL, it will be updated and revised, through Basin Plan amendments, based on new information gathered by North Coast Water Board staff and/or submitted by landowners, other agencies, academic institutions and the public that provides an improved assessment of conditions in the Garcia River Watershed.

-Problem Statement
+6.3.3.1 Problem Statement